If These 12 Things Apply to You, You’re Probably Smarter Than You Think

 You have a dark sense of humor

 If you appreciate “sick” jokes, you might be a genius.
 According to a study published in the journal Cognitive Processing, your reaction to dark humor indicates your intelligence.
 The psychologists defined dark humor as, “humor that treats sinister subjects like death, disease, deformity, handicap or warfare with bitter amusement and presents such tragic, distressing or morbid topics in humorous terms.”
 Fans of these jokes might have higher IQs along with less aggression.
 Researchers claim processing dark humor jokes is more work for your brain.
 If you prefer telling jokes to hearing them, remember these 25 clever jokes that make you sound smart.

 Practicing music at a young age helps develop young minds in a few ways.
 One 2018 study in the journal Frontiers in Neuroscience found that kids who took structured music lessons tested higher on quizzes for verbal intelligence, planning, and inhibition.
 Another study in the Journal of Psychological Science found music lessons for four and six-year-olds enhanced their verbal intelligence.

 Being judgmental isn’t the best trait to have, but it looks like it might come with the territory of being smart.
 According to a study in the Journal of Experimental Psychology: General, smart people are prone to stereotyping thanks to their ability to detect patterns.
-If you want to get smarter without being judgy, try out these 12 quirky habits of people who are smarter than everyone else.

 You wear glasses